Bridging the Gap Between Manual and Machine

 the Gap Between Manual and Machine

-> When it comes to producing a quality product or piece of machinery, the way you lay out your instructions and methodology behind using them is one of the most important steps in the development and sales process.
+When it comes to producing a quality product or piece of machinery, the way you lay out your instructions and methodology behind using them is one of the most important steps in the development and sales process.
 A quality user manual is hard to develop, as creating content that is both useful and engaging is a careful balancing act that manufacturers need to implement.
 The key to all of this, and the starting point for all effective manual creation is knowing your role as the information authority, and knowing a growing younger audience’s needs and capabilities in the advancing digital age.
-To delve into the complex realm of manual creation and liability, we turned to Dr. Patricia Robinson, one of our Clarion Safety Assessment experts, and the author of Writing and Designing Manuals and Warnings (5th edition).
+To delve into the complex realm of manual creation and liability, we turned to Dr. Patricia Robinson, one of our consulting experts, and the author of Writing and Designing Manuals and Warnings (5th edition).

-> As a manufacturer, it’s your responsibility to provide reasonable instructions for the safe use of your products.
+As a manufacturer, it’s your responsibility to provide reasonable instructions for the safe use of your products.
 Creating an effective link between your on product labels and manuals ensures that they’re working together well and machinery users feel comfortable with the information available to them.
 This can be achieved by including messages like “See manual for more information” for on product labels, as well as crucial information like what’s detailed below.

 While on product labels including QR codes to lead to the manual are a great way to inform users about the machinery, the label’s physical message should only be reserved for the most severe and immediate hazards.
 “Overwarning” is a danger that can result from placing too many (or too long of) messages on a piece of machinery, which then results in a majority, if not all of them, being ignored or confused with one another.
 For example, a tactic may be for an on product label to have a very short and direct message such as “Lockout/tagout machine before servicing.”
 This can then lead to a manual link with more information about other lockout points, as well as the procedures for doing so, which avoids the need to display this all on the machinery itself.